Promoting Environmental Management

 In addition, Tokio Marine & Nichido will continue to make efforts to conserve energy in buildings, equipment and company-owned cars from 2021 toward the realization of its long-term target (fiscal 2050).

-Fiscal 2016 CO2 emissions by Tokio Marine & Nichido (Scope 1 (direct emissions) + Scope 2 (indirect emissions) + Scope 3 (other indirect emissions) business travel only) were 69,925 tons versus a start-of-year target of 56,971 tons (a 1% reduction year on year), or -5.2% of emissions compared with the previous fiscal year.
-The main causes of this decrease were a reduction in power consumption owing to energy-saving initiatives and an improvement in the CO2 emissions coefficient of Japanese power utilities.
+Fiscal 2017 CO2 emissions by Tokio Marine & Nichido (Scope 1 (direct emissions) + Scope 2 (indirect emissions) + Scope 3 (other indirect emissions) business travel only) were 62,356 tons versus a start-of-year target of 66,309 tons (a 1% reduction year on year), or -6.9% of emissions compared with the previous fiscal year.
+The main cause of this decrease was a reduction in power consumption owing to energy-saving initiatives.

 Moreover, in order to meet the expectations of society regarding corporate efforts to create environmental value, we expanded the coverage of the calculations for Scope 3 in fiscal 2015.